 On May 10, 2001, we entered into a common stock purchase agreement with Sativum Investments Limited for the potential future issuance and sale of up to \$30,000,000 of our common stock, subject to restrictions and other obligations that are described throughout this prospectus.
 We, at our sole discretion, may draw down on this facility, sometimes termed an equity line, from time to time, and Sativum is obligated to purchase shares of our common stock at a 6% discount to a volume weighted average market price over the 20 trading days following the drawdown notice.
 Our volume weighted average market price is calculated by adding the total dollars traded in every transaction in a given trading day and dividing that number by the total number of shares traded during that trading day.
 We are limited with respect to how often we can exercise a drawdown and the amount of each drawdown.
-For more details on the equity line, see "Common Stock Purchase Agreement" elsewhere in this prospectus.
+In connection with the equity line, we issued a warrant to purchase 250,000 shares of common stock to Sativum and warrants to purchase an aggregate of 100,000 shares of common stock to placement agents, all at \$2.38 per share.
+Our placement agents have exercised their warrants in full.